xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 # Agreements

 For core contributors (those with write permission to the repositories), we aim to agree consensus on the goals and some specific mechanisms.
 This is mainly motivated by a need for consistency in both how the material is delivered (making it easy for students to learn) and ideology in what we can agree on as an effective way to teach.

+## Learning Objectives

+This is the first thing to focus on.
+What are the learning objectives we're trying to convey.
+If we can't express them clearly, it's unlikely the session will land well.
+Amazon start with a press release.
+Think of this as our press release.
+Write it first then check if we've met them at the end.

+Add this to the README.

 ## Minimum Artifacts